w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-payout.md

 from the average staking rewards.

-With parachains now on Polkadot, a large percentage of era points will come from parachain validation, as a subset of validators are selected to para-validate for all parachains each era, and those para-validators can generate more era points as a result.
+With parachains now on Polkadot, a large percentage of era points will come from parachain validation, as a subset of validators are selected to para-validate for all parachains each epoch, and those para-validators can generate more era points as a result.
+Para validators are rewarded 20 era points each for each parachain block that they validate.

 In this case, analyzing the *expected value* of staking rewards will paint a better picture as the weight of era points of validators and para-validators in the reward average are taken into consideration.